tarjen/tarjen_cp_template/main.typ

 //   it
 // }
 // TODO: Typst cannot yet balance columns automatically.
-// CHAGEME: adjust the height of the block below to fit your content.
+// CHANGE ME: adjust the height of the block below to fit your content.
 #block(height: 67em, columns(2, outline(depth: 2, indent: 1em)))

 = 杂项